nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/manhattan.md

     -rw-r--r-- 1 ubuntu ubuntu 1.2K Sep 15 22:52 coatColor.pheno
     -rw-r--r-- 1 ubuntu ubuntu 116M Sep 15 22:52 pruned_coatColor_maf_geno.vcf
     ```
-You're using a few new flags here: -l outputs in a long listing format, -t sorts list by time added with newest first, -r forces sort to list in reverse order so the newest files appear on top, -h makes it human readable.
+You're using a few new flags here: `-l` outputs in a long listing format, `-t` sorts list by time added with newest first, `-r` forces sort to list in reverse order so the newest files appear on top, `-h` makes it human readable.
-You should have a 34K file called "coatColor_man.bmp".
+You should have a **34K file called "coatColor_man.bmp"**.

 ## Visualization